Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 - partial and possibly erroneous information about environment
 - restricted prediction of environment
-- possibility of environment&nbsp;changes which are only partially induced  by own activities This matches the following properties of a LBS (DIN 9684 and ISO 11783) network:
+- possibility of environment&nbsp;changes which are only partially induced  by own activities This matches the following properties of an ISO 11783 network:
 - single devices (resp. their ECU) must have the competence and leadership for security relevant tasks
 - controller software for single devices exists in many cases
 - manufacturer of a device knows best, how construction independent information and work services can be realized by a specific machine